 We will teach about puberty in Years 5 and 6, in accordance with our Curriculum for RSE.
 Younger children may be aware of puberty and we will answer their questions appropriately on an individual basis.
 We recognise the importance of ensuring that both boys and girls have a good understanding of puberty before they reach it.
 We will use single sex groups to address particular needs, such as girls' practical need for information about managing periods.
-These lessons will be taken by our School Nurse and delivered to the girls were the nurse will also explain that the school will ensure that sensitive arrangements are made for girls who have started menstruating and the discrete provision of 'emergency' sanitary protection will be offered.
-Staff will respond to such requests discreetly.
+These lessons will be taken by our School Nurse and PSHE Coordinator and delivered to the girls where they will also explain that the school will ensure that sensitive arrangements are made for girls who have started menstruating and the discrete provision of 'emergency' sanitary protection will be offered.
+Year 5 and 6 girls will be given their own emergency supplies in a small bag during these lessons.
+Staff will respond to any requests for sanitary provisions discreetly.
 We will work with groups of Year 5 and Year 6 pupils separately to ensure they receive appropriate information at these age groups.